qianweicheng/rasa/examples/rasasc/nlu_normal.md

 - Emails not sent.
 They are stuck in the outbox
 - I keep getting messages stuck in my outbox
 - Not able to sent email,  it gets stuck in my outbox
+- My messages are stuck in the outbox, why?

 ## intent:turn_off_conversation
 - How do I turn off conversations?